Live 10 Technical FAQ

 Why didn't Capture record notes from my hardware synthesizer?

 The external hardware has to be connected by MIDI and enabled as an input on a MIDI track.
-Capture only works if the track's Monitor is set to IN or if the track is record armed.
+Capture only works if the track's Monitor is set to IN or if the track is armed for recording.

 Does it work if there is an Audio track in between the selected MIDI Clips?